 Leave the earth balance at room temperature for 10-15 minutes before starting, if you have time.
 This isn’t mandatory, but it helps the consistency.

 Whisk the shortening, earth balance, and vanilla for 1 minute using an electric or stand mixer.
-Scrape the sides with a silicone spatula, and mix again until light and fluffy.
+Scrape the sides with a silicone spatula and mix again until light and fluffy.

 Sift in the powdered sugar, 1 cup at a time, mixing for at least minute between each addition.
 Start the mixer on the lowest setting so the powdered sugar doesn’t fly everywhere and then gradually increase the speed to high.
-After mixing in the third and fifth cups, scrape the sides with a silicone spatula, and mix again.
+After mixing in the third and fifth cups, scrape the sides with a silicone spatula and mix again.

 Frost the entire outside of the cake.

-Spin the cake while smoothing out the icing with an offset spatula.
+Spin the cake while smoothing out the icing with an offset spatula .

 Vegan Succulent Decorating Ingredients and Tools

-- gel colors: Wilton Leaf Green, Wilton Moss Green or Americolor Avocado Green, Wilton Delphinium Blue, Wilton Aster Mauve, and Wilton Juniper Green (I recommend buying this garden set since it has 3 of the colors you need)
+- gel colors: Wilton leaf green , Wilton Moss Green or Americolor Avocado Green, Wilton Delphinium Blue, Wilton Aster Mauve, and Wilton Juniper Green (I recommend buying this garden set since it has 3 of the colors you need)

-- 10 disposable or reusable piping bags
+- 10 of any combination of these: disposable piping bag or reusable piping bag

 - wilton piping tips: 103, 4b, 16, and 352